home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 ## Ingress

-Ingress allow users to access the add-on web interface via the Home Assistant UI.
+Ingress allows users to access the add-on web interface via the Home Assistant UI.
 Authentication is handled by Home Assistant, so neither the user nor the add-on developer will need to care about the security or port forwarding.
 Users love this feature!
-It connects your user directly to the add-on and can provide a seamless UX within Home Assistant and grants your add-on 2 points of security.
+It connects your user directly to the add-on, can provide a seamless UX within Home Assistant and grants your add-on 2 points of security.

 Here are the requirements of Ingress:
 - Ingress must be enabled.
 Set `ingress: true` in [`config.json`](/docs/add-ons/configuration#add-on-config).